 By Charles M. Skinner

 Many are the scenes of religious miracles in this country, although French Canada and old Mexico boast of more.
-So late as the prosaic year of 1889 the Virgin was seen to descend into the streets of Johnstown, Pennsylvania, to save hermitage on the Catholic Church in that place, when it was swept by a deluge in which hundreds of persons perished.
-It was the wrath of the Madonna that caused just such a flood in New Mexico long years ago.
+So late as the prosaic year of 1889, the Virgin was seen to descend into the streets of Johnstown, Pennsylvania, to save hermitage on the Catholic Church in that place, when it was swept by a deluge in which hundreds of persons perished.
+The wrath of the Madonna caused just such a flood in New Mexico long years ago.
 There is in the old Church of Our Lady of Guadalupe, in Santa Fe, a picture that commemorates the appearance of the Virgin to Juan Diego, an Indian in Guadalupe, old Mexico, in the 16th century.
-She commanded that a chapel should be built for her, but the bishop of the diocese declared that the man had been dreaming and told him to go away.
+She commanded that a chapel be built for her, but the diocese bishop declared that the man had been dreaming and told him to go away.

 The Virgin came to the Indian again, and still, the bishop declared that he had no evidence of the truth of what he said.
 A third time, the supernatural visitor appeared and told Juan to climb a certain difficult mountain, pick the flowers he would find there, and take them to the bishop.